Kolimigundla mandal

 Kolimigundla mandal is a mandal in Nandyal district of Andhra Pradesh, India.
+The mandal is administered from its namesake village Kolimigundla.

 History

 Kolimigundla mandal used to be a part of Kurnool district and was made a part of the newly formed Nandyal district on 4 April 2022 following the reorganization of districts in the state.
-The mandal is under the administration of Nandyal revenue division.
+The mandal is part of Banaganapalle revenue division from 31 Dec 2025.